 Attorneys for the defendants objected repeatedly to Pieper’s testimony.
 The four defense attorneys used their cross-examination to show that Pieper did not know anything about this case or the Lake Boyz.
 Under cross-examination, Pieper revealed that he had been paid $8,000 for his involvement in the trial, but he had not looked at or read any of the discovery in the case.
 Davis’ attorney, K.J.
 Myllynen said, “So, after $8,000-plus dollars spent by this county you have no testimony to tell us about the defendants in this case.”
 Pieper replied, “Yes, sir, correct.”

 One of the prosecutors, Bob Lee, explained that the state’s attorney’s office did not ask Pieper to review the case because that would be handled by the local detectives.
 Fort Myers police Detective Wolfgang Daniel was the lead investigator on the case and testified about the different ways that the police identified the gang members.
 Daniels testified that “a documented reliable informant” named James Brown, Kwameaine Brown, and Diante Davis as gang members and that Fletcher was seen in the company of other gang members, using gang signs.
+How hearsay testimony from a non-testifying, unidentified informant is admissible is again unclear.
 Daniels also explained about the police department’s use of social media, surveillance, and confidential informants to investigate the Lake Boyz.

 A jury found all four defendants Not Guilty.
 The verdict should be a reminder that calling an expert as a witness will backfire when the expert knows nothing about the relevant facts of the case.
 Lawyers should always choose their experts wisely.